We’re starting with the basics in this huge heat press guide, and then we’ll move onto the more advanced must knows!

 USCutter are our number 1 best heat press brand (in the non-US made category).
 While their machines are Chinese made, they are not just the same identical models you see for sale everywhere else on Amazon and beyond.
 There is a unique and personal touch to them.

 USCutter have a website with support and help, they are invested in the industry, they know what they are doing, and that’s why we like them!
-Read our review of their cheap 15 x 15 clamshell model for more information or eyeball our favorite heat press on Amazon.
+Read our review of their cheap 15 x 15 clamshell model for more information.

 *FYI – USCutter heat press machines are sometimes cheaper on Amazon than on their own website – just so you know where to go!